 9.1.
 Grant of Stock Appreciation Rights.
 A Stock Appreciation Right entitles the Holder to a payment equal to the excess of the Fair Market Value of the number of shares of Common Stock underlying the Stock Appreciation Right as of the date the Award is exercised over such Fair Market Value as of the date the Award is granted.
 A Stock Appreciation Right may be granted to any key Employee or consultant selected by the Committee or any Independent Director selected by the Board.
-A Stock Appreciation Right may be granted (i) in connection and simultaneously with the grant of an Option, (ii) with respect to a previously granted Option, or (iii) independent of an Option.
+A Stock Appreciation Right may be granted (i) in connection and simultaneously with the grant of an Option or (ii) independent of an Option.
 A Stock Appreciation Right shall be subject to such terms and conditions not inconsistent with the Plan as the Administrator shall impose and shall be evidenced by an Award Agreement.
-Without limiting the generality of the foregoing, the Administrator may, in its discretion and on such terms as it deems appropriate, require as a condition of the grant of a Stock Appreciation Right to an Employee, Independent Director or consultant that the Employee, Independent Director or consultant surrender for cancellation some or all of the unexercised Options, awards of Restricted Stock or Deferred Stock, Performance Awards, Stock Appreciation Rights, Dividend Equivalents or Stock

-Payments, or other rights which have been previously granted to him/her under the Plan or otherwise.
-A Stock Appreciation Right, the grant of which is conditioned upon such surrender, may have an exercise price lower (or higher) than the exercise price of the surrendered Option or other award, may cover the same (or a lesser or greater) number of shares as such surrendered Option or other award, may contain such other terms as the Administrator deems appropriate, and shall be exercisable in accordance with its terms, without regard to the number of shares, price, exercise period or any other term or condition of such surrendered Option or other award.
+Without limiting the generality of the preceding sentence, the Administrator may, in its discretion and on such terms as it deems appropriate, require as a condition of the grant of a Stock Appreciation Right to an Employee, Independent Director or consultant surrender for cancellation some or all of the unexercised Stock Appreciation Rights or any other Awards or rights which have been previously granted to him/her under the Plan or otherwise.
+A Stock Appreciation Right, the grant of which is conditioned upon such surrender, may have an exercise price lower (or higher) than the exercise price of such surrendered Stock Appreciation Right or other Award, may cover the same (or a lesser or greater) number of shares as such surrendered Stock Appreciation Right or other Award, may contain such other terms as the Administrator deems appropriate, and shall be exercise period, or any other terms or condition of such surrendered Stock Appreciation Right or other Award.
+Notwithstanding the foregoing, the Committee shall not have authority to reprice Stock Appreciation Rights in accordance with this Section 9.1 without first obtaining stockholder approval for such repricing and the grant of a Stock Appreciation Right described in the previous sentence may not result in the imposition on the Holder of a 20% tax pursuant to Section 409A(a)(1)(B) of the Code.